Quality & Inspection Workflow

 RFQ and drawing review

-Critical dimensions, datums, finish notes, mating features, report requests and packaging controls are reviewed before routing is locked.
+Critical dimensions, GD&T datum structure, finish notes, mating features, report requests and packaging controls are reviewed before routing is locked.

 Step 2